super-resolution/Locan/README.md

 For details on usage and development please read the [documentation](docs/index.rst).

+Read the [html version](docs/_build/source/index.html) in your browser using CTRL-click on the link.

 Tutorials are provided as Jupyter notebooks in a separate [repository](https://github.com/super-resolution/Surepy_tutorials).